SuLab/mark2cure/Setup.md

 # System Setup

-This document describes a relatively detailed way to set up Mark2Cure so it could be run locally on your computer.
+This document describes a relatively detailed way to set up Mark2Cure so it could run locally on your computer.

 The whole guide was tested on a Ubuntu machine.
-Mac users may find some difference when following this guide
+Mac users may find some difference when following this guide.
+Remember, whenever you have any trouble, Google is your best friend.

 ## Requirements